How to Avoid Backsliding

 The early church lived in daily expectation of the second coming of Jesus.
 So should we.
 Martin Luther said, ‘I live as though Jesus Christ had been crucified yesterday, had risen this morning and was coming again tomorrow.’

 While you wait for Jesus’ return, stand firm.
 Paul had every confidence that the Thessalonians would do so.
 What is true of them is true of you – you are ‘loved by the Lord, because from the beginning God chose you to be saved by the sanctifying work of the Spirit and through belief in the truth.
 He called you to this through our gospel, that you might share in the glory of our Lord Jesus Christ’ (vv.13–14).

 You have your part to play.
 You have to ‘stand firm and hold to the teachings’ (v.15) of the New Testament.
 However, the reason that you can be so confident in standing firm to the end is because of the love of God, ‘the sanctifying work of the Spirit’ and the power of the gospel, which enables you to share in the glory of Jesus Christ (vv.13–14).

 So Paul writes, ‘May our Lord Jesus Christ himself and God our Father, who loved us and by his grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word’ (vv.16–17).

-Encouragement is like verbal sunshine.
-It warms hearts and brings light to people.
+Be generous with encouragement.
+It is verbal sunshine.
+It costs nothing, it warms hearts and enriches lives.
 God himself has given you ‘eternal encouragement’ (v.16) and wants to encourage your heart.